 The solution to racism isn’t ultimately new systems or laws.
 Racism isn’t so much an issue of our actions as it is our hearts.
 It’s a manifestation of our fallen nature, and just as our sin separates us from God, it also separates us from each other.

 The solution is changed hearts through Jesus Christ.
 Christ has reconciled us to God and to each other through His blood.
 Until we learn to see people as fellow children of God, nothing will change.

 1. If you don’t think that racism in America exists, I encourage you to seek the Lord on this.
-All around you people are crying out, saying there’s a problem.
+All around you, people are crying out, saying there’s a problem.
 Remember, these are people made in God’s image who are in pain.

 2. If you see the problem and don’t know what to do, don’t be afraid.
-This is an uncomfortable topic for many and though you might prefer to stay quiet so as not to say the wrong thing, don’t!
+This is an uncomfortable topic for many, and though you might prefer to stay quiet so as not to say the wrong thing, don’t!
 Silence hurts more than anything.
 If you avoid the conversation, the problem will only get worse.
-Frustration builds, and tension mounts.
+Frustration builds and tension mounts.
 People continue to build walls between themselves and others who are different from them.

 When these things happen, many in minority communities naturally place themselves in their shoes.
 We see our brothers, fathers and cousins.

 Recently, another African American man was shot in Tulsa.
-My friend and mentor Meg, who is from majority culture, sent me a quick text that said, “I’m so sorry.
+My friend and mentor Meg, who is from a majority culture, sent me a quick text that said, “I’m so sorry.
 Do you want to come over for pancakes tonight?”
 She didn’t get caught up in the politics of the situation.
 She simply thought of me and did what she could to show she cared.
 She overcame her fear to engage and didn’t ignore the problem.

 3. For those in minority communities, stay strong and be patient.
 We can be nurturing with those in majority culture as they learn to step outside their comfort zones and struggle to understand.